Farm-Rhythm/mvp-frontend/documentations/contact_view.md

 - Grouped variant of notification types (taking into account the plural in the translation)
 - The search bar could take into account nice templates displaying last reseach of the user
+- We need to improve the concept of accessibility **a11y** of our interfaces

 ## Notification: